 To optimize the display effect, we recommend you use Microsoft IE 6.0 above, Netscape V7.1 above or FireFox V1.00 above and have the resolution 1024x768.
 The switch supported neutral web browser interface.

-In Fig. 3-2, for example, left section is the whole function tree with web user interface and we will travel it through this chapter.
+Here is the whole function tree with web user interface and we will travel it through this chapter.